All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Stabilized blood sugar: Fewer glucose dips that can trigger urges to overeat

-• Dual receptor coverage: Acting on both GIP and GLP-1 pathways may provide more comprehensive effects on eating behavior
+• Dual receptor coverage: Acting on both GIP and GLP-1 pathways may provide more thorough effects on eating behavior

-That said, BED is not simply a problem of excessive hunger.
+But BED isn't simply a problem of excessive hunger.
 Emotional eating, stress responses, body image distress, and trauma all contribute.
-Medication can address the biological drivers, but psychological treatment remains essential for the behavioral and emotional components.
+Medication can address the biological drivers, but psychological treatment remains important for the behavioral and emotional components.

 Important Safety Information